When you buy through our links, we may earn a commission. Learn more.

 Where is the RV Air Conditioner?

 Most RVs, travel trailers, and 5th-wheels come with an air conditioner pre-installed on the roof.
-It’s the big box looking thing normally located in the center.
+Campers can get unbelievably warm on hot summer days.
+A good RV AC can be a very important appliance.

 Related Product: Use the Camco RV Vent Insulator (click to view on Amazon) to keep cold air inside your camper.

-There are two main kinds of systems, ducted and non-ducted.
-Ducted is for larger trailers and RVs and non-ducted is normally found in small travel trailers, vans, and converted buses.
+There are two main kinds of RV air conditioner systems, ducted and non-ducted.
+Ducted is for larger trailers and RVs and non-ducted is for small travel trailers, vans, and converted buses.

-If you are looking to buy a new RV AC or upgrade the one you have it’s going to be important to know if it’s a 13,500 BTU or a 15,000 BTU unit.
+If you are looking to buy a new RV AC or upgrade, it’s going to be important to know if the unit already installed on your camper is 13,500 BTU or a 15,000 BTUs.

-Here are a few ways you can tell what kind of RV AC you have.
+Here are a few ways you can tell what size of RV AC you have.

 See Also: Best RV AC Units Reviewed (13,500 & 15,000 BTU)